 What's even more astoundingly beautiful or strikingly fascinating is that he used his technical prowess to present ragas outside of Malhar to invoke the element of fluidity, water, rain, and the retrospection left by sheets and sheets of rain.

-The best example of this is Pandit Sopori's - a kauns reflective of its gentleness not just in name, but in form and his playing.
+The best example of this is Pandit Sopori's performance of Nirmalkauns - a kauns reflective of its gentleness not just in name, but in form and his playing.

 The great penetration of science in Indic music explored by the Pandits lies in the sound interaction that the swarmandal has with the santoor.
 This very interaction brings alive the lesser discussed classification of 'tat vadyas' as it lives in the texts, in real, musical terms.